 * Willie Soon.
 According to the list, prominent and controversial climate change denial scientist Willie Wei-Hock Soon has received cash from Peabody.

-Soon, who is not actually a Climate Scientist but an Aerospace Engineer, works for the Harvard-Smithsonian Center for Astrophysics, and espouses the widely discredited position that it […]
+Soon, who is not actually a Climate Scientist but an Aerospace Engineer, works for the Harvard-Smithsonian Center for Astrophysics, and espouses the widely discredited position that it is […]

 NASA is developing an electric plane to accelerate the introduction of zero-emission aircraft that use less energy and cruise at higher speeds than the aircraft of today.
 If successful, the plane could become a significant first step toward a new era of more efficient and environmentally friendly air travel.